 Medical malpractice can be difficult to detect on your own.
 This is mostly because you trust your healthcare provider to act in your best interest.
 However, if you suspect your injury was caused by medical negligence, you should immediately talk to a personal injury attorney.

-At El Dabe Ritter, we are familiar with medical malpractice laws in the state.
+We are familiar with medical malpractice laws in the state.
 You don’t have to navigate a personal injury medical negligence case alone.
-Contact us at 888-542-6021 to discuss your case with experienced Huntington Beach Personal Injury Lawyers.
+Contact us at 888-542-6021 to discuss your case with experienced Huntington Beach Personal Injury Lawyers at El Dabe Ritter Trial Lawyers.